hana-4/BERT-news-classifier/README.md

 ## Features

 - Custom BERT architecture implemented from scratch
-- Pretrained on WikiText-103 for language modeling
+- Pretrained on WikiText-103 for Masked Language Modeling and Next Sentence Prediction.
 - Fine-tuned on AG News for 4-class text classification:
   - World
   - Sports